gronnmann/PumpPal/README.md

 # PumpPal

 A personal AI workout coach that lives in Telegram.
-When you finish a workout in [Hevy](https://hevyapp.com), PumpPal gets notified via webhook, asks for any notes, then analyses your session, adjusts your routine for next time, and sends you a detailed coaching message — all grounded in a gym/approach knowledge base.
+When you finish a workout in [Hevy](https://hevyapp.com), PumpPal gets notified via webhook, asks for any notes, then analyses your session, adjusts your routine for next time, and sends you a detailed coaching message — all grounded in a swappable knowledge base of training methodology.

 ---